aurelio-labs/semantic-router/README.md

 pip install -qU semantic-router
 ```

 We begin by defining a set of `Decision` objects.
-These are the decision paths that the semantic router can decide to use, let's try two simple decisions for now — one for talk on _politics_ and another for _chitchat_:
+These are the decision paths that the semantic router can decide to use, let's try two simple routes for now — one for talk on _politics_ and another for _chitchat_:

 ```python
 from semantic_router.schema import Route